OData/odata.net/downlevel.md

 ### Open questions

 1. How often should we check for updates?
+3 months, unless we can subscribe to changes to github files
-2. How should we record the URL that the file was taken from?
+2. How should we record the URL that the file was taken from? header inside the file, come up with proposal; maybe in the future, we decide to use git modules?
-3. What limit do we want to place on nested "new feature" dependencies?
+3. What limit do we want to place on nested "new feature" dependencies? always take "one file" dependencies, but leave more than that up to the judgment of contributor and reviewers
+4. Compiler constants might need to be explicitly excluded? action item: what does the .net repo actually look like in this regard?

+5. What happens if there is a conflict between existing ODL code/resources and the .NET stuff?